 A mandatory access control system delivers a higher level of security compared to a DAC system.
 When there needs to be increased security and protection of data, mandatory access control helps to provide it by ensuring the end-user doesn't control who has access to the facility.
 It's the owner and system administrator who manage the access control.
 Using this type of system, the administrator will classify end users and give them access to certain areas but perhaps not others.

 Although this can provide for homes or businesses with slightly more sophisticated security needs, it's still best for a small to medium business.
 Each time a new person needs to be assigned a label that gives them access to relevant areas, or when someone leaves and permissions need to be removed, it has to be done manually.
 This wouldn't be practical for businesses with a large number of employees.

 A role-based access control system for doors assigns permissions based on the end-user's role within the organisation or household.
 This type of control access system puts a system administrator in charge of access, and their security allowances are based on their responsibilities and the role that they perform.
 Instead of individually assigning permissions to someone, they will be automatically given the required permissions because they have been labelled with their role, which has the correct security levels attached to it.
 This type of access control system is ideal for large businesses with more members of staff, but can also be useful for smaller businesses or households looking for extra security.

 Your premises could benefit from one of these types of access control systems.
 MAC security systems can help you to choose the right system.

 What to Take Away

 There are a number of access control systems; ensuring that you choose the right system for your home or business premises is essential.
 Interested in finding out more about access control systems and how they can secure your home or business?
-Get in touch with a member of the MAC Security team on 0121 271 0149 or by sending us an email on email@example.com.
+Get in touch with a member of the MAC Security team on 0121 271 0149 or by sending us an email at email@example.com.
 You can also use the contact form below to get in touch.
 We look forward to hearing from you.